eqlion/never_forget/index.md

 student. trying different IT stuff. love space.

-hobbies: watchin a lot of series, playing video games, fond of a wide range of music (almost whatever).
+hobbies: watchin a lot of series, playing video games, fond of a wide range of music (almost everything).

 ---